ZachRC/DjangoVPS/README.md

 ```

 **Script Breakdown:**

-- **Domains & Email**: The script is configured to request certificates for `scriptflows.com` and `www.scriptflows.com` using the provided email (`zacharycherney@gmail.com`).
+- **Domains & Email**: The script is configured to request certificates for `yourdomain.com` and `www.yourdomain.com` using the provided email (e.g., `youremail@example.com`).
 Modify these values in the script as needed.
 - **Staging Mode**: By default, `staging=0` is set to obtain real certificates.
 Use `staging=1` for testing to avoid hitting Let's Encrypt rate limits.
 - **SSL Parameters**: The script downloads recommended TLS parameters if not already present.
 - **Dummy Certificate**: A temporary certificate is created to allow Nginx to start.